 Indexing and deep links mean more competition for marketers.
 Marketers need to understand how to stand out from all of those competitors.

 It’s also very important to note that because of indexing, websites really need to consider parity.
 If a smartphone user clicks on a search result and it leads to information available only on a desktop computer they’ll end up frustrated and less likely to return to that site at all in the future.

-Marketers and app developers need to ensure their client’s content is available on various platforms.
+Marketers and Mobile Application Developers need to ensure their client’s content is available on various platforms.
 (And if you’re not a marketer or developer but have a website, take note of this.
 If you are don’t know how to do web coding hire a professional.
 You’ll get much more traffic and marketers want that, too!).

 Yet again the number 1 search engine in the world is changing the way we receive web information, and it’s really important that in 2016 marketers are well-versed of Google’s AMP.